SinghHarPratap/assignment-phase-1/chatSystem/README.md

 ### Return Values

-json strings or array are the return value from these routes when parameters are passesd.
-Forexpample is objectid of any user is passed to the route then the requested detailed associated with that objectid will be retrieved in form of json string ore array and portrayed on the web.
+json strings or array are the return value from these routes when parameters are passed.
+Forexample is objectid of any user is passed to the route then the requested detailed associated with that objectid will be retrieved in form of json string ore array and portrayed on the web.